undergrad-partner-school

 Tuition and Fees

-As a full-time domestic student, you were required to pay tuition of $28,700 in 2023.
+As a full-time domestic student, you were required to pay tuition of $31,130 in 2025.
 Culver-Stockton College is a private institution, so tuition is the same for all the accepted students.
-Fees per academic year required of full-time students amounted to $495 in 2023.
+Fees per academic year required of full-time students totaled $1,000 in 2025.

 Books and Supplies